mantidproject/mantid/docs/source/algorithms/GetIPTS-v1.rst

 Description
 -----------

-Extracts the IPTS number from a run using FileFinde,findRuns.
-It returns a string the full path to the IPTS shared folder to allow for saving of files in accessible user folders
+This returns a string the full path to the IPTS shared folder to allow for saving of files in accessible user folders (e.g. ``shared``).

 .. warning::